jaz303/spinup/README.md

 ### `@group GROUP_LIST`, `@groups GROUP_LIST`

 Space-separated list of groups that the next command belongs to.
-The command line option `-g` | `--group` to `spinup` can be used to restrict which groups' commands are launched.
+The command line option `-g` / `--group` can be used to restrict which groups' commands are launched.

 Any command for which `group` is not specified will belong to the `default` group.